-After 5.6 miles, upon arriving at the Forbes Ranch trailhead, I took a short break with a group of other hikers, in preparation for a steep two mile climb up towards Spitler Peak.
+After 5.6 miles, upon arriving at the Fobes Ranch trailhead, I took a short break with a group of other hikers, in preparation for a steep two mile climb up towards Spitler Peak.
 (Naturally, the PCT comes near the peak, but never summits, and as far as I could tell, there is no actual trail that goes to the summit.)

 Over the past several years, trail crews have been working to rebuild the trail that was damaged during the Mountain Fire.
-This year, another two miles of the repair work was completed, and the PCT was reopened between the Forbes Ranch and Spitler Peak trails.
+This year, another two miles of the repair work was completed, and the PCT was reopened between the Fobes Ranch and Spitler Peak trails.

 Since that section was now reopened, the Spitler Peak Alternate seemed the ideal choice for exiting the mountain.
-Besides getting an additional two miles of the PCT, this alternate route seemed a shorter and more interesting, involving less roadwalk, than the old Forbes Ranch Trail alternate.
+Besides getting an additional two miles of the PCT, this alternate route seemed a shorter and more interesting, involving less roadwalk, than the old Fobes Ranch Trail alternate.

 So, after the short break, I began the steepest uphill so far on the PCT, and reached the Spitler Peak Trail intersection a little over an hour later.
 There were some nice views of the desert to the east, with different parts of it visible from the changed vantage point, but I think the view from this morning was the best.